 I'm serious and deliberate about things that are important to me, such as self-improvement and mindfulness.
-I aim for what Brené Brown, one of my favourite authors, calls "wholehearted living," and my pursuit of this has recently expanded to include meditation, which I'm really enjoying.
-Along with this I'm currently reading "Going Home: Jesus And Buddha As Brothers " by Thich Nhat Hahn.
+I aim for what Brené Brown, one of my favourite authors, calls "wholehearted living," the willingness to be vulnerable, to be imperfect, gracious and compassionate.

 I read A LOT.
 I prefer non-fiction, but "The Alchemist" softened my distaste for fiction, just slightly.
 I'm obsessed with reading anything that has to do with the brain, from psychology to neuroplasticity to mental health.
 Issues of "Scientific American Mind," "Psychology Today," and "Mindful" litter my condo, along with the Humans Of New York book.
 Malcolm Gladwell fills my iPad.

 Historically, I don't watch TV, but I got talked into a free trial period so now I do, until November, anyway.
 I like watching baseball because of the nice, green fields, and I appreciate the pace of the game.
 I watch DIY shows quite a bit, but I've also had some pretty successful DIY projects, so I feel it is justified.
 Once I cancel the cable, I'll go back to using Apple TV and Netflix for movies and TED talks.